Approved by the Surfrider Foundation Board of Directors on February 6, 2010

 This policy is general in nature; the Surfrider Foundation recognizes that every specific case must be evaluated in the context of the local setting.

 NOW, THEREFORE, BE IT RESOLVED that the Surfrider Foundation Board of Directors finds:

-Coastal community members, the general public, local businesses, and recreational ocean users, including beach goers and surfers, are affected by the development of liquefied natural gas facilities and associated infrastructure and are key stakeholders in local, regional and national project proposals.
+Coastal community members, the general public, local businesses, and recreational ocean users, including beach goers and surfers, are affected by the development of LNG facilities and associated infrastructure, and are key stakeholders in local, regional and national project proposals.

 LNG facilities, due to their consumption of finite natural resources, generation of GHG emissions, and other harmful effects on the environment, are not a viable means of providing safe and sustainable energy.
 Given the availability of alternative renewable energy resources, LNG facilities are not consistent with successful overall strategies for addressing climate change.

 Given the impacts to coastal and ocean ecosystems, air quality, including increased greenhouse gases, and coastal access, the Surfrider Foundation finds that siting LNG facilities in the coastal zone is not consistent with successful protection, conservation and access to coastal resources.